MartinPulec/gjtiff/README.md

 - option to select CUDA device
 - various performance optimizations - eg. when image sizes change often, which is slow due to GPUJPEG reconfiguration

+# Postprocess - output normalization/equalization

+The images are converted to visual representation by equalizing the input as present in _SNAP_ and applying **gamma=2** (not present in SNAP).
+The equalization is performed to scale input [0, µ + 2σ] to output [0, 255].
+If maximal sample in the set is less than µ  + 2σ, this is used instead (not likely but happens sometimes when the input values are very small).
+The value above are clamped to 255.

+For **3-channel J2K images** the normalization (neither Gamma-compression) doesn't take place because those seem to represent visual-range data (including the Gamma).
+Note that SNAP handles the image bands separately (as a grayscale) and it also undergoes the equalization (by default).

 # Sample images' notes